zama-ai/httpz-solidity/docs/getting-started/overview-1/remix/README.md

 # Remix

-This tutorials covers the essentials steps to quickly write and deply confidential ERC20 smart contract using the Zama Plug in.
+This tutorial covers the essentials steps to quickly write and deploy confidential ERC20 smart contract using the Zama Plug in.

 Remix is a powerful in-browser IDE for Ethereum smart contract development.
 It offers a fast, intuitive way to write and deploy confidential ERC20 contracts using Zama’s fhEVM plugin—no local setup required.